 You might also want to revamp your office background to heighten your online workshop host brand.
 Having a stylized bookshelf, wall art or a pleasing view behind you could give your online courses a level of professionalism.
 This would not cost much, ranging between $100 to as much as your decorating sensibilities require.

 There is perhaps no more in-demand business right now than that of a pet sitter or dog walker.
-This low-cost side hustle can be as busy or as laid back as you make it and requires a very minimal upfront investment.
+This low-cost side hustle can be as busy or as laid back as you make it and requires very minimal upfront investment.
 Just watch out because once you start a side hustle as a pet sitter or dog walker, you might have more business than you can handle on the side!

 Before officially launching your side hustle as a pet sitter or dog walker, make sure you have your business license if it is needed.
 The cost of a business license ranges from $15 to a few hundred dollars and will depend on where you will be operating your business.

-You will also want to invest in pet sitting insurance.
+You will also want to invest in pet-sitting insurance.
 Yes, there is a general liability insurance designed specifically for pet sitters, and it costs about $250 per year.
 Registering your side hustle as an LLC is the first step in protecting your personal assets from your business liability.
 You'll pay your state fee, which can range from $45-$500, depending on where you live.

 It is a good idea to become a member of the National Association of Professional Pet Sitters or Pet Sitters International.
 These organizations will offer valuable resources to you, like education, networking and the ability to market your services through their trusted search platform.
 Membership in the associations is about $150/year.
 Did you know there are Pet First Aid Classes you can take to help make you a sought-after pet sitter?
 The Red Cross offers one for $25, which is about the going rate for online courses.

 In addition, to market your services to a wide range of new clients, you may consider listing on an app like Rover.
-These services can help you build a robust client list quickly, but they will charge a fee — about 20 percent per booking.
+These services can help you build a robust client list quickly, but they will charge a fee — of about 20% per booking.
 The advantage is that these platforms do a lot of the heavy lifting for you, like marketing, scheduling and payment processing.
 You also won’t need to pay to have a website if you go with Rover.